Variational Gaussian Approximation in Replica Analysis of Parametric Models: Summary and Conclusion

 In this work, we have developed a replica analysis of inference and learning in parametric models.
 Unlike conventional approaches that focus on solvable teacher–student scenarios in the thermodynamic limit, we considered inference under general data distributions and finite system sizes.

 To this end, we introduced a grand canonical formalism that replaces dataset averages by virtual sampling from an infinitely large data reservoir, and applied a variational approximation to the resulting replicated system.
-Within this framework, the stationarity conditions for the variational parameters can be derived without performing an analytic average over the data, allowing them to be determined adaptively for each given data distribution.
+Within this framework, the stationarity conditions for the variational parameters was derived without performing an analytic average over the data, allowing them to be determined adaptively for each given data distribution.
 A key technical point of our approach is that it changes the standard assumption in replica analyses: instead of requiring that the average over data can be carried out analytically, our method only requires that the trial Hamiltonian is sufficiently simple.
 This perspective revealed connections to well-known information criteria in statistics and machine learning.
 As a concrete application, we analyzed linear regression and demonstrated that the method can yield learning curves even for problems involving real-world datasets, where the data-generating distribution is not known explicitly.
 Although the basic idea of GC formalism was already given by Malzahn and Opper \cite{malzahn2002statistical,NIPS2000_ed519dac,NIPS2001_26f5bd4a, Malzahn_2005}, we believe the present work provides a clearer view for analysis in parameter space.

 Natural extensions of this work include analyses of more complex models, such as multilayer neural networks, for which exact solutions have not been obtained yet except for limited scenarios.
-Although the analysis of neural networks can become highly involved even with simple trial Hamiltonians, promising directions include structured scenarios such as sparse teacher–student models \cite{yoshino2020complex, yoshino2023spatially}.
-Also, in recent years, variational approximation methods with neural networks have advanced significantly.
-In this work we focused on the classical variational Gaussian approximation for the sake of analytical tractability, but the development of numerical variational methods would be also an important direction for future research.
+Although the analysis of neural networks would become highly involved even with simple trial Hamiltonians, promising directions include structured scenarios such as sparse teacher–student models \cite{yoshino2020complex, yoshino2023spatially}.
+Also, in recent years, non-parametric variational approximation methods with neural networks have advanced significantly.
+Hence, the development of numerical variational methods would be also an important direction.
+Furthermore, hypothesis testing methods based on replica analysis have often relied on state evolution equations of solvable settings \cite{javanmard2014hypothesis, takahashi2018statistical, sur2019modern, na2023compressed}, and our approach may relate to directions aiming to propose methods with a more direct connection to observables \cite{bellec2025observable}.